 Reduced stem cell availability and effectiveness is a natural part of the aging process.
 Fortunately, stem cells are found in large numbers in bone marrow and adipose tissue throughout our entire lives.
 These cells are in a hibernation state, waiting to be called to action.

-We can harness and activate these cells, which have the potential to grow and repair not only their surroundings but many other tissues in the body, and can transplant them to the areas of our bodies that need new repairmen.
+It is thought to be possible to harness regenerative effects of these cells, which have the potential to grow and repair not only their surroundings but many other tissues in the body, and we can transplant them to the areas of the body that need new repairmen.

-This new batch of repairmen allows healing to occur and regenerates new tissue, decreasing pain and increasing function in and around injured areas or joints.
+This new batch of repairmen may have benefits with respect to healing and possibly regeneration of new tissue, decreasing pain and increasing function in and around injured areas or joints.

-Following videos will explain this procedure in a simple way.
-The purpose of these videos are only for an illustration.
+The following videos will explain this procedure in a simple way.

-How do your body's natural repairmen repair spinal degeneration?
+How do your body's natural repairmen help spinal degeneration?

-Why you get arthritis and how stem cell treatment can fix it?
+Why you get arthritis and how stem cell treatment may help?

-How stem cells regenerate tissue and stop joint pain?
+How stem cells are thought to regenerate tissue and stop joint pain?

 Why not surgery?